If you have any doubt about this guide, you can ask any time.

 Tips and tricks

-In the event that you have an issue with your Internet connection or want to file a bug for another system, or have trouble reporting from a headless setup, you can still do this using apport.
+In the event that you have an issue with your internet connection, want to file a bug for another system, or have trouble reporting from a headless setup, you can still do this using apport.

 For a bug report about any other issue, from the computer with the problem execute the following at a terminal:

 apport-cli -f -p PACKAGENAME --save FILENAME.apport